papertrail/remote_syslog2/README.md

 remote_syslog automatically detects and activates new log files that match its file specifiers.
 For example, `*.log` may be provided as a file specifier, and remote_syslog will detect a `some.log` file created after it was started.

-Globs are re-checked every 10 seconds.
+By default, globs are re-checked every 10 seconds.
+To check for new files more frequently, use the `--new-file-check-interval` argument.
+For example, to recheck globs every 1 second, use:

+    --new-file-check-interval 1

-Note: messages may be written to files in the 0-10 seconds between when the file is created and when the periodic glob check detects it.
-This data is not acted on.
+Note: messages may be written to new files in the period between when the file is created and when the periodic glob check detects it.
+This data is not transmitted.

 If globs are specified on the command-line, enclose each one in single-quotes (`'*.log'`) so the shell passes the raw glob string to remote_syslog (rather